 When you are shopping, stick with staples like beans and rice.
 For produce, buy inexpensive fruits and veggies such as bananas, carrots, and celery.
 These items are much easier on your budget than the more expensive produce and generally, they provide the same amount of nutrition.
 It’s important to choose healthy foods, especially when you have a very limited budget, as you might be able to save on future healthcare costs.

-If you are looking for more ideas, here is a list of meals that you can make for under $1 per serving.
-Not all are healthy, but they might give you a bit more inspiration for cooking from scratch.
+–Looking for more meal ideas?
+Here is a list of meals that you can make for under $1 per serving.
+Not all of them are healthy, but they might give you a bit more inspiration for cooking from scratch.

 Make Your Own…Everything